rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    * click **Save**

    ![alt text](images/vsl044.png "Create app")

    The app should be restarted automatically.

-Repeat this process for the vsllistws and vlsrecws web services.
-The JWT_SHARED_SECRET needs to be identical across breadboxportal, vsllistws, and vslrecws.
-This shared secret is used to encrypt and decrypt the JSON web token (JWT) passed between breadboxportal, vslistws and vslrecws.
+2. Create the shared secret user defined environmental variable for the vsllistws app.

+   * Repeat procedures from the previous step.

+3. Create the shared secret user defined environmental variable for the vslrecws app.

+   * Repeat procedures from the previous step.

 ## Step 4:  Get real

 ### Switch to the actual working code